finnjames/fsj.xyz/src/routes/posts/2022-06-23-aerox-3-daemon.md

 ## Credits

-I only got this working because of [rivalcfg](https://github.com/flozz/rivalcfg), a reverse-engineered SteelSeries config CLI and [this StackOverflow answer](https://stackoverflow.com/a/12259762) explaining how to write a systemd daemon that runs a script when a specific USB device is detected
+I only got this working because of rivalcfg and [this StackOverflow answer](https://stackoverflow.com/a/12259762) explaining how to write a systemd daemon that runs a script when a specific USB device is detected